sandipkunwar23/Nepal-EV-Price-Prediction-/README.md

 This mini project focuses on analyzing four-wheeler personal electric vehicles available in the Nepalese market and exploring how vehicle specifications relate to their market prices.

-Project Objective
+Project Objective:

 The objectives of this project are:
    1. To collect data on electric four-wheeler vehicles sold in Nepal
    2. To explore and analyze EV specifications and price trends
    3. To apply standard machine learning regression algorithms to estimate EV prices

-Data Source: All data used in this project was collected from: https://www.ev-nepal.com/ Only personal four-wheeler electric vehicles listed on the website were included in the dataset.
+Data Source: All data used in this project was collected from: https://www.ev-nepal.com/

+Only personal four-wheeler electric vehicles listed on the website were included in the dataset.

 Methodology: